jaxsonliening/options_expectations/methodology.md

 Mathematical Methodology

-This document outlines the computational framework used to derive "Real-World" probabilities from option prices.
+This document outlines the computational framework used to derive "real-world" probabilities from option prices.
 The process moves from noisy market data to a clean probability density function (PDF) through three distinct stages.

 Stage 1: Volatility Smoothing (Shimko's Method)